 So you're already pregnant, maybe newly pregnant and suffering from the dreaded #morningsickness (#alldaysickness for me!) or maybe you and your partner have decided you may start trying to get pregnant soon.
 This is a very special time, as your body will soon be responsible for the life of another.
 Many women wonder if the food they consume daily is enough to support this new life, and there is conflicting evidence on this topic.
-One thing we do know, is that even if you're eating a very healthy and mostly #wholefooddiet the soil in which our food grows has been depleted, due to poor farming practices, to not contain as many nutrients as it once did. (if you're interested in this topic, I HIGHLY recommend reading the book #FoodFix by Dr. Mark Hyman) Unless you're growing your own food, the likelihood of being able to achieve the necessary nutrients from food alone is slim, and so during this delicate time, I always recommend a handful of supplements.
+One thing we do know, is that even if you're eating a very healthy and mostly #wholefooddiet the soil in which our food grows has been depleted, due to poor farming practices, to not contain as many nutrients as it once did (if you're interested in this topic, I HIGHLY recommend reading the book #FoodFix by Dr. Mark Hyman).
+Unless you're growing your own food, the likelihood of being able to achieve the necessary nutrients from food alone is slim, and so during this delicate time, I always recommend a handful of supplements.

 1: A good quality prenatal vitamin

 While doing my research on the topic, I always recommended any prenatal vitamin that was sourced ethically and contained organic ingredients.
-When it came to shopping for myself, I came across the smarty pants line, and chose this for 2 reasons.
+When it came to shopping for myself, I came across the smarty pants line, and chose this for two reasons.
 The first being that these are chewable.
-When you suffer from all day sickness and a heightened gag reflex (2 things nobody tells you about), taking a handful of capsules was not possible.
+When you suffer from all day sickness and a heightened gag reflex (two things nobody tells you about), taking a handful of capsules was not possible.
 These are tasty and high quality, so double win for me.
 The second reason I chose these was because they DO NOT contain an iron supplement.
 Many women do suffer from low iron later in pregnancy, but many women also suffer from constipation throughout, and taking iron can exacerbate the latter problem.
 I recommend any woman in her child bearing years choose a good quality prenatal supplement as her daily multivitamin.
 Especially women who are taking or have ever taken hormonal #birthcontrol as many of the nutrients found in these prenatal supplements are depleted by that type of medication.

 2: Magnesium Glycinate